SkyflowFoundry/SkyDAG/README.md

 ## What it does

-1. Discovers files in cloud storage buckets
+1. Ingests files in cloud storage buckets
-2. Processes each file in parallel through Skyflow detection API
+2. Processes each file in parallel through Skyflow Detect API for Deidentification (Tokenization)
 3. Writes processed results to destination storage
-4. Supports partial success - successful files continue even if others fail

 ## Quick Start